kodurisaivishnu/demo/README.md

 # demo
-This is demo on Git and Git Hub
+This is demo on Git and Github.